w3c/wcag3/guidelines/groups/animation-and-movement/avoid-physical-harm/no-animation.md

 issueLabel: No visual motion (no exceptions)
 ---

-Animation or blinking does not start automatically.
+Motion animation or blinking does not start automatically.

 :::applies-when
-- :term[content] includes :term[interface animation] or :term[blinking] in parallel with other content.
+- :term[content] includes :term[motion animation] or :term[blinking] in parallel with other content.
 :::

 :::except-when